tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

   num_readers: 1
 }
 ```
-In the `eval_config` section shown above, the parameter `num_examples` should be equal total number test images based on your [data split](#Data%20Split).
-Finally we need to provide absolute path to the test tfrecord file located at [tfrecords](tfrecords/) to the `eval_input_config` section shown above.
+In the `eval_config` section shown above, the parameter `num_examples` should be equal to total number test images based on your [data split](#Data%20Split).
+Finally, you need to provide an absolute path to the test TFRecord file located at [tfrecords](tfrecords/) to the `eval_input_config` section shown above.

 input_path: "PATH_TO_BE_CONFIGURED/tfrecords/train_tfr/train.record"

-We also need add path to the same label map file used earlier located in [label_map](label_map/) folder.
+You also need to add the path to the same label map file used earlier located in the [label_map](label_map/) folder.

 label_map_path: "PATH_TO_BE_CONFIGURED/label_map.pbtxt"

-After making all the changes above save the file and now we are ready to start training.
+After making all the changes above save the file, and now you are ready to start training.

 ## Model training

 Before starting with the training please recheck the setup with the following check list:

-- [tfrecords](tfrecords/) includes tfrecords file for both train and test sets
+- [tfrecords](tfrecords/) folder includes TFRecords file for both train and test sets
 - [label_map](label_map/) includes the correct label_map.pbtxt file
-- [pretrained_baseline_google_models(pretrained_baseline_google_models/) includes correct base model
+- [pretrained_baseline_google_models](pretrained_baseline_google_models/) includes correct base model
 - [model_config](model_config/) includes correct configuration file saved with all the changes made in [Model configuration](#Model%20configuration)
-- Please make sure that [model_evalulation](model_evalulation/), [model_frozen_inference_graph](model_frozen_inference_graph/), [model_training_checkpoints](model_training_checkpoints/) folders are empty and do not contain any files from earlier trainings.
+- Please make sure that the [model_evalulation](model_evalulation/), [model_frozen_inference_graph](model_frozen_inference_graph/), [model_training_checkpoints](model_training_checkpoints/) folders are empty and do not contain any files from earlier trainings.

 If everything is in order, open terminal /command prompt and navigate to the `tensorflow_training` folder in the repository.
-Initialize virtual conda environment by
+Initialize the virtual conda environment by

 ```
 $ conda activate tf1_12_gpu